manassesss/Multicast/README.md

 # Multicast
 This repository contain a solution to an exercise proposed by the professor in discipline of Distributed Systems.
-To this solution it was used Python 3.7.7
+In this solution it was used Python 3.7.7

 ## Exercise
 Development of a fault-tolerant application